Criticism of Huawei: 2020s

 In June 2020, the head of France's cybersecurity agency, the Agence nationale de la sécurité des systèmes d'information, stated that he would encourage telecom operators not to use Huawei equipment while not outright banning Huawei.

 On 28 August 2020, President Emmanuel Macron said, France will not formally exclude Chinese telecom giant Huawei for its upcoming 5G telecommunication networks, but favored European providers for security reasons.
 However all Huawei components used in 5G networks would have to be phased out by 2028 placing a de facto ban on Huawei.

 On 15 April 2021, the Romanian government approved a law that aims to exclude Chinese group Huawei from the future 5G mobile network.
 According to the draft proposals, telecommunications companies may not be considered in Romania because of "risks, threats or vulnerabilities to national security".

-On 15 August 2021, according to Engadget, Huawei was accused of pressuring an U.S. firm to install a data backdoor for a law enforcement safer-cities project in Lahore, Pakistan.
+On 15 August 2021, according to Engadget, Huawei was accused of pressuring a U.S. firm to install a data backdoor for a law enforcement safer-cities project in Lahore, Pakistan.
 The system supposedly gave Huawei access to a database that helped it collect sensitive citizen and government data "important to Pakistan's national security."